Chicken Noodle Skillet Meal in a Jar

 - Egg noodles

-- Freeze-dried diced chicken
+- Freeze-dried diced chicken (see note below for important pandemic-related update)

 - Freeze-dried vegetable mix (see notes below for substitution information)